paulcc/spree-recommendations/README.markdown

 * Adding a "customers also bought" method, derived by order analysis (soon)
 * Tie into rating system?
 * Frequent joint purchases?

+## Acknowledgements

+Thanks to BDQ for the original accessories code, and to BryanMTL for the jquery code!